-7 DOG ATTACKS
+DOG ATTACKS

-Dog attacks in Monash recorded for 2016 and 2020 are shown below.
+Dog attack in Monash recorded for 2016 and 2020 are shown below.
 Recorded Dog Attacks

-Nature of Attacks Year - 2016 Year - 2020
+Nature of Attacks 2016 2020

 Dog attacks reported 54 116

 Dog attacks prosecutions 8 4

 Fines issued 4 15

-There was a significant increase of dog attacks reported to Council in 2020 compared to previous years.
+There was a significant increase in dog attacks reported to Council in 2020 compared to previous years.
 Anecdotally, there is an awareness that some dog attacks do go unreported for varying reasons.
-The evidence related to the increase in dog attacks suggests the increase can be attributed to the Covid-19 pandemic where pet ownership numbers are known to have increased, particularly relating to the mental and well-being benefits of having a pet during periods of lockdown and isolation.
-Given the varying restrictions that were and continue to be in place during this time, a contributing factor could be that owners were unable to attend dog training classes to teach their dogs how to socialise, and in some instances how to manage and control their dogs in various settings.
+The evidence related to the increase in dog attacks suggests it can be attributed to the COVID-19 pandemic.
+Pet ownership numbers increased, particularly relating to the mental and wellbeing benefits of having a pet during periods of lockdown and isolation.
+Given the varying restrictions that were in place during this time, a contributing factor could be that owners were unable to attend dog training classes to teach their dogs how to socialise, and in some instances how to manage and control their dogs in various settings.
 Coinciding with this there was also an increase in the number of people in parks and streets exercising, and this could also have contributed to the increase in dog attacks.

 Reported dog attacks receive the highest priority from authorised officers.
 Depending on the severity of an incident, there are a range of actions that Council can consider.
-These can include, but are not limited to, the issuing of fines, prosecution, declaring dogs menacing or dangerous which places additional obligations on the owner associated with the keeping of the animal.
-Where serious injury results from a dog attack, Council may seize the offending dog pending the outcome of any prosecution and can ultimately determine to seek a range of outcomes including to euthanise a dog where it is considered it may pose an unacceptable risk to the community.
+These can include, but are not limited to, the issuing of fines, prosecution, declaring dogs menacing or dangerous, which places additional obligations on the owner associated with the keeping of the animal.
+Where serious injury results from a dog attack, Council may seize the offending dog pending the outcome of any prosecution and can ultimately determine to seek a range of outcomes including euthanising a dog where it is considered it may pose an unacceptable risk to the community.

-To reduce the risk of dog attacks, officers regularly patrol the municipality for wandering or at-large dogs and dogs and to identify instances where their owners that are not complying with animal management requirements.
-The risk of dog attacks can also minimised through easily controllable measures such as dogs being required to be leashed within 20 metres of any occupied children's playground or play equipment, occupied picnic area or organised sporting event.
+To reduce the risk of dog attacks, officers regularly patrol the municipality for wandering or at-large dogs to identify owners that are not complying with animal management requirements.
+The risk of dog attacks can also be minimised through easily controllable measures such as requiring dogs to be leashed within 20 metres of any occupied children's playground or play equipment, occupied picnic area or organised sporting event.